 Social Security Disability is a program run by the federal government that is designed to help people who become disabled.
 All employers and employees are required to pay the FICA tax, which is what funds the Social Security and Medicare programs.

 Per SSA, Social Security Disability Insurance pays benefits to you and certain members of your family if you are “insured”, that means you worked long enough and paid Social Security taxes.

 Readers, even if you may not this coverage right now, and I sincerely wish you wouldn’t, but having a preliminary basic knowledge could help you or your loved ones in the time of their need.

 When you apply for social security disability, you are required to furnish your medical records and then SSA runs through a lengthy check to determine your eligibility.

-To start with, you can use Benefits Eligibility Screening Tool to screen your case against the SSA eligibility, you must do it prior to applying for actual payout.
+To start with, you can use eligibility screening tools to screen your case against the SSA eligibility, you must do it prior to applying for actual payout.
 This is important as I am told that as much as 70% of applications get rejected by the agency.

 If you’re not among those 30% lucky ones, you may need to consider having an experienced attorney who can defend your claim against the SSA decision in an appeals court.

 How do I Qualify for Social Security Disability?

 To qualify for Social Security Disability benefits, you need to: